-Currently, the Board of Directors excl. the employee elected member consists of 2 women and 3 men, ERV Nordic does therefore meet the gender distribution requirement to the guidance from the Danish Business Authority.
+Currently, the Board of Directors excl. the employee elected members consists of 1 woman and 3 men, ERV Nordic does therefore meet the gender distribution requirement to the guidance from the Danish Business Authority.

 Regarding management level and the composition hereof, the Board of Management of ERV Nordic currently consists of 3 persons.
-One member is woman and 2 members are men.
-Board of

-Management thereby meets the composition requirements for gender distribution.
+One member is woman, and 2 members are men.
+Board of Management thereby meets the composition requirements for gender distribution.